pyOpenSci/handbook/community/github/our-repositories.md

 ## Software-peer-review Guidebook Repository

-This repository hosts our [software peer review guidebook](https://www.pyopensci.org/software-peer-review/), which documents the processes and guidelines for authors, editors, the editor in chief, and the peer review triage team as they manage our open peer review process.
+This repository hosts our [software peer review guidebook](https://www.pyopensci.org/software-peer-review/), which documents the processes and guidelines for authors, editors, the Editor in Chief, and the peer review triage team as they manage our open peer review process.
 It also details our peer review policies, partnerships, and the templates used in the review process.

 ## Python-package-guide Repository